Climate change, emissions and discharges

 Our approach to climate change

-Our oil and gas exploration and production activities are carbon intensive, and we are improving our approach to climate change in light of current external developments and our updated Business Principles.
-Our approach to climate change continues to include:
+Our oil and gas exploration and production activities are carbon intensive and our approach to climate change continues to include:

 - GHGs measuring and reporting;

-- due consideration for climate change risks and opportunities associated with all our projects;
+- further consideration of climate change risks and opportunities associated with all our projects;

 - promoting efficient use of energy in our activities and, wherever possible, including efficient and timely completion of projects;